plebbit/plebbit-js/docs/nft.md

 const createNftSignature = async (nft, authorAddress, ethersJsSigner) => {
   // use plain JSON so the user can read what he's signing const messageToSign = JSON.stringify({
+    // the property names must be in this order for the signature to match
     domainSeparator: 'plebbit-author-avatar',
     tokenAddress: nft.address,
     tokenId: nft.id,